soumyadsanyal/soumyadsanyal.github.io/content/leadership/solutions-process-software.md

 I implemented that LTP over 2021-2023.

 That real-world, hands-on, work led me to refine my understanding of PPT.
-I tested out specific techniques within a framework that, while doing a great job of being appropriately holistic, could well be criticized for being an excessively generic theory, to the point of being unfalsifiable.
+I tested out specific hypotheses within a framework that, while uniquely and appropriately holistic, could well be criticized for being excessively generic, to the point of being unfalsifiable as a theory.

-Leavitt recognized this shortcoming of the state of organizational design clearly (_all emphases mine_).
+Leavitt clearly called out this shortcoming in the state of organizational design (_all emphases mine_).

 > On the positive side, however, one can put up a strong argument that there is progress in the world; that by pushing structural or human or technical buttons to see what lights up, we are beginning gropingly to understand some of the interdependencies of the several variables.